vrowello/final-cmpinf0010/README.md

 1. In Canvas (canvas.pitt.edu), click on this class, CMPINF0010
 2. Go to Modules
-5. Click `Skills Lab Final Project` and click where is says `Click Here!`
+5. Click `Skills Lab Final Project` and click `Link to the Final Project on JupyterHub`
 6. JupyterHub should open up to this week's materials!